faulhornlabs/zikkurat-algebra/README.md

 - comprehensive testing
-- the code should stay simple enough (and documented enough) so that auditing the correctness wouldn't be a nightmarishly daunting task (very much not satisfied at the moment)
+- the code should stay simple enough (and documented enough) so that auditing the correctness wouldn't be a nightmarishly daunting task (this is very much not satisfied at the moment, as the code generator is very hackish)

 Metadata